madlyticalmaddlyzer/ashlynnmaddox-portfolio/README.md

 - **repair_costs** – quantifying the cost of operational fixes

-Additional informative tables to enrich analysis and enable cross-functional insights This structure mimics what an enterprise data lake or warehouse might look like in a logistics-heavy organization.
+This structure mimics what an enterprise data lake or warehouse might look like in a logistics-heavy organization.

-🧠 Analytical Approach
 Using SQL within Snowflake, I analyzed the relationships between jam frequency, cost, disruption causes, and repair outcomes.
-I developed case-based logic and calculated KPIs that reflect:
+I developed case-based logic and calculated KPIs.

-- Jam severity and cost
-- High-frequency disruption types
-- Geographic or temporal trends in occurrences
-- Repair effectiveness and cost-efficiency
-- 📊 Visualization & Strategic Insight

 With the cleaned and joined data, I built an interactive Streamlit dashboard to:
 - Visualize operational bottlenecks and disruption trends
 - Highlight cost-intensive jams
 - Provide actionable insights for reducing future incidents